anchit-chandran/how-to-compsci-msc/README.md

     - leetcode
     - neetcode (sys design, algo course, do in his order, pay for premium)
     - throughout your projects, take notes of your design decisions, impact, challenges you overcame, effective collaboration, so you can tell relevant and detailed stories (STAR framework or equivalent) in your behaivoural and technical conversation interviews
+          - Be vocal in projects, ideally as group leader.
+These will be your best experiences to talk about, especially if you do not have prior internships/experience.
+- Don't waste time applying before doing leetcodes/being ready for an interview.
+Apply with a good foundation and success rate will be much better